kthohr/optim/README.md

 OptimLib is a lightweight C++ library for numerical optimization of nonlinear functions.

 * Parallelized C++11 library of local and global optimization methods, as well as root finding techniques.
-* Numerous derivative-free algorithms including including advanced and hybrid metaheuristics.
+* Numerous derivative-free algorithms including including advanced hybrid metaheuristics.
-* Constrained optimization: simple box constraints or complicated nonlinear constraints.
+* Constrained optimization: from simple box constraints to complicated nonlinear constraints.
 * Built on the Armadillo C++ linear algebra library for fast and efficient matrix-based computation.

 ## Status